GIS Resources UO Portland Library and Learning Commons

 - ArcMap shapefiles for roads, rail, and mass transit.

-If you are new to using ArcGIS software, you may wish to skim some online tutorials.
+If you are new to using ArcGIS software, you may wish to use some online tutorials.
 One good tutorial is provided by the Pennsylvania Geospatial Data Clearinghouse, here.
+Our own tutorials cover the following topics for ArcGIS 10.1:

 The UO MAPS and GIS Library has large collections of paper maps of the Portland area.
 Not all maps in the collection are cataloged, so it's best to contact the map librarian, Kathy Stroud, to find out if we have what you're looking for.
 Some (but not all) maps can be sent to Portland for UO users.